Mecha-Karen/Documentation/source/api/endpoints/anime.rst

 **************
 Recieve hundreds of anime gifs at your fingertips with many categories to choose from!

-As a bonus for all API versions the library of gids will continue to grow and your welcome to add your own gifs by contacting one of our executives.
+As a bonus for all API versions the library of gifs will continue to grow and your welcome to add your own gifs by contacting one of our executives.

 Categories
 ==========